With the light layer you can lighten your scene.

 The colour used for specular highlights.
 If this property is (0,0,0), the diffuse colour is used as the specular colour.

 The light intensity.
 Be careful with high intensities.

 The length of the lightbeams that are created by the silhouettes of the Text and EPS layers.
 Notice that the length of the lightbeam also depends on the distance to the light source.

 The minimum distance to the light necessary to generate a lightbeam.

 The darkness of the shadows the light creates.
 A value of 0 means no shadows, 0.5 means the shadows are half transparent and a value of 1 creates opaque shadows.

 The colour of the shadows.
 Note that you have to use a Shadow intensity value creater than 0 to make the shadows visible.

-This property is only used when using Projected shadows.
+This property is only used when using Fast shadows.
 It sets the vertical position of the plane the shadows fall on.

 The size of the flare.
 Click on the Change texture... button to load a flare texture.

 The colour of the flare.